-A student may be put on a Learning Plan if they are not finding success in their classes.
-During this period a student is expected to meet the following expectations, and failure to do so may result in further consequences.
+A student may be put on an Individualized Plan (academic/behavioral/attendance) if they are not finding success in their classes.
+During this period a student is expected to meet the growth expectations.

-If a student over time continually performs below the standards in any class, s/he will be placed on a learning plan until such time as her/his performance improves.
+If a student over time continually performs below expectations, s/he will be placed on an improvement plan until such time as her/his performance improves.
 After consultation with teachers and parents, the Principal may decide that the student may not participate in extracurricular activities or school social events until the results are meeting expectations.
+Failure to improve may result in further consequences.